harplife/zettelkasten/language/International_Phonetic_Alphabet.md

 ### General American English

-#definition **General American English** (GA or GenAM) is the umbrella accent of American English used by a majority of Americans, encompassing a continuum rather than a single unified accent.
+#define **General American English** (GA or GenAM) is the umbrella accent of American English used by a majority of Americans, encompassing a continuum rather than a single unified accent.
 Basically, it is an accent of American English that lacks any distinctly regional, ethnic, or socioeconomic characteristics - which is used as a convenient basis for comparison.

 We'll focus mainly on GA so that it keeps things simple - it will limit the amount of IPA letters we'd have to learn initially, and it will serve as a foundation for learning IPA letters meaningful for other languages.